LocalCoinIS/dev.bitshares.works/docs/intro/architectures.rst

   - *Use Cases* (Event tickets, Reward points, privatized SmartCoins, Predictions Market, more).
   - How to profit (i.e.,Fee pools)

-* BitAsset - bitUSD, bitEUR, bitCNY, and others.
+* BitAsset - USD, EUR, CNY, and others.
 * **Delegated Proof of State Consensus (DPOS)**

-  - Under DPOS, BTS Holder has influence.
+  - Under DPOS, LLC Holder has influence.
   - A robust and flexible consensus protocol.

 * Block Production by Elected witnesses